mori2003/jsimgui/README.md

 Currently only compatible with WebGL2.
 Built with: [Dear ImGui](https://github.com/ocornut/imgui), [Dear Bindings](https://github.com/dearimgui/dear_bindings), [Deno](https://deno.com/) and [Emscripten](https://emscripten.org/).

+## Todo
+The library is currently in a very early stage but core functionality is there.
+It's also not optimized yet in terms of performance & size (Wasm binary is about ~750kb).

+Some planned goals are:
+- [ ] Improve documentation and usage with JSDoc comments
+- [ ] Clipboard support
+- [ ] Image and ImageButton
+- [ ] Custom fonts
+- [ ] Saving ImGui settings
+- [ ] WebGPU backend

 ## Examples

-- **WebGL2**: Basic example using WebGL2 clear canvas - [View Example](https://mori2003.github.io/jsimgui/examples/webgl/)
+- **WebGL2**: Basic example using a WebGL2 clear canvas - [View Example](https://mori2003.github.io/jsimgui/examples/webgl/)
 - **Three.js**: Integration with Three.js WebGL2 renderer - [View Example](https://mori2003.github.io/jsimgui/examples/threegl/)

 ## Getting Started

-The package is available on the [JSR ](https://jsr.io/@mori2003/jsimgui/) package registry.
+The package is available on the [JSR](https://jsr.io/@mori2003/jsimgui/) package registry.
 Use it with your favorite package manager (See: https://jsr.io/docs/using-packages).

 ```bash
 # Deno